dkubek/approximate-graph-symmetries/thesis/md/thesis.md

 [INSERT: Personal Artistic Intro to Methods]

 [
+    INSERT: Factual overview of all things contained in this chapter (chapter organization);
+    DEPENDSON: All the information in this chapter is done ]

+[INSERT: Personal Artistic Segway to QSA]

+## QSA
+[GOAL: ??? ]

+[INSERT: Personal Artistic Intro to Methods]

+[
     INSERT: Factual overview of all things contained in this chapter;
     DEPENDSON: All the information in this chapter is done ]